Chart Color Schemes

 Slacks Creek shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Slacks Creek has a diverse workforce with both white and blue collar jobs, notably in manufacturing and industrial sectors.
+Slacks Creek has a balanced workforce with white and blue collar jobs, prominently featuring manufacturing and industrial sectors.
 Its unemployment rate is 8.1%, with an estimated employment growth of 6.4% over the past year.

-As of June 2025, there are 5,155 employed residents, while the unemployment rate stands at 4.0%, above Greater Brisbane's rate of 4.1%.
-Workforce participation in Slacks Creek is 54.7%, significantly lower than Greater Brisbane's 64.5%.
+As of June 2025, 5,155 residents are employed while the unemployment rate stands at 4.0%, which is 0.1 percentage points higher than Greater Brisbane's rate of 4.1%.
+Workforce participation in Slacks Creek lags behind Greater Brisbane, with a rate of 54.7% compared to 64.5%.
 Residents' employment is concentrated in health care & social assistance, construction, and retail trade.
-Manufacturing shows strong specialization with an employment share 1.6 times the regional level.
+The area shows strong specialization in manufacturing, with an employment share 1.6 times the regional level.

 Frequently Asked Questions - Employment